'A light in the tragedy': Papillion girl's organs save four lives

 “I don’t know if it was fate, if it was God or Abby,” Whitford said.
 “It was the first thing on my mind.”

 About 113,000 people are waiting for a lifesaving organ in the United States, said Kyle Herber, president and CEO of Live On Nebraska.
-Nearly 450 of those individuals are in Nebraska, he said.
+Nearly 450 of those people are in Nebraska, he said.

 Live On Nebraska, a local nonprofit, is an organ procurement organization working to recover organs and tissues for transplantation.